digirati-co-uk/iiif-canvas-panel/docs/intro.md

 The above examples use _presets_ - with the default being `zoom`.

+Note that the second of the two canvas panels above uses the `region` attribute to render just one part of the Canvas.

 ### Getting content in

 The `canvas-id` and `manifest-id` attributes are helpers for a very common scenario for loading a canvas into Canvas Panel: when you know the manifest URL, and you know the ID of the canvas within it, but the canvas is not dereferenceable on its own.